 Family Centres and Health Visitors (for children under 5) offer advice and support to parents and carers.
-You can find your local Family Centre here.
-If your child is under 5, you can phone 0300 123 7572, choose your local area and then Option 2, to speak to an advisor.
-You can ask them to put you in touch with your local Early Years SEND Champion who will be able to signpost you to relevant support in your area.
+Find your local Family Centre.
+Or, you can phone 0300 123 7572, choose your local area and then option 2, to speak to an advisor.
+You can ask them to put you in touch with your Family Centre SEND Champion who will be able to tell you about support in your area.

 The Children and Young People's Therapy Service provides Occupational Therapy, Physiotherapy and Speech and Language Therapy for children and young people in Hertfordshire.
-For queries on the CYP Therapies service, you can phone 01923 470680 (option 3).
+If you have questions, you can phone them on 01923 470680 (option 3).